yujinakayama/atom-lint/README.md

 By default Atom-Lint automatically refers the environment variable `PATH` of your login shell if it's `bash` or `zsh`, and then invokes the command.
+Thus, if you're using a language version manager such as [rbenv](https://github.com/sstephenson/rbenv), linters need be installed in the default/global environment of the version manager (i.e. the environment where you opened a new terminal).
-If you got a problem with `PATH`, use this setting.
+If you need to use a non-default executable, use this setting.

 ### File Patterns to Ignore